 Not sure which ingredients are truly best for this?

-Caffeine is a potent central nervous system (CNS) stimulant derived naturally from coffee beans and various plants (such as green tea leaves).
-A large body of evidence shows caffeine is effective for increasing focus, energy and fat burning during exercise.
+Caffeine is a potent central nervous system (CNS) stimulant derived naturally from coffee beans and various plants, such as green tea leaves.
+A large body of evidence shows caffeine is effective for increasing focus, energy, and fat burning during exercise.

 L-theanine is a non-dietary amino acid and one of the major active components of matcha green tea leaves.
 This amino acid acts to relax you without making you drowsy.
 In turn, L-theanine is great for relieving stress and enhancing cognition.
 It also works synergistically with caffeine to promote clean, lasting energy.

-Beta-alanine is the limiting amino acid necessary for producing the dipeptide carnosine.
+Beta-alanine is the limiting amino acid necessary for producing the compound carnosine.
 A large body of evidence demonstrates that supplementing with beta-alanine pre-workout effectively increases strength, stamina, and blood flow by boosting muscle carnosine synthesis.

 Be wary of products that underdose beta-alanine, though.
 Anything less than 1.5g per serving will likely have minimal benefit.
-You should also notice a slight tingling sensation under the skin after taking beta-alanine, which is completely benign and normal.
+You should also notice a slight tingling sensation under the skin after taking beta-alanine, which is completely normal.

-Pre-Workout Ingredients to Avoid
+5 Pre-Workout Ingredients to Avoid

 Don’t get us wrong, many foods and ingredients from natural sources can certainly be healthy when consumed in small amounts.
 Nevertheless, there are certain ingredients to keep an eye out for as they tend to be on the unhealthier side of the fence, especially for active individuals.

-D-Aspartic Acid (DAA)
+1. D-Aspartic Acid (DAA)

-For some reason, many supplement companies sneak small doses of DAA into their pre-workout product(s).
+For some reason, many supplement companies sneak small doses of DAA into their pre-workout products.
 This is an odd trend as of late as DAA is mainly meant to increase luteinizing hormone (LH).
 The acute effects of DAA, however, are not so promising.

-Creatine Ethyl Ester
+2. Creatine Ethyl Ester

-Creatine ethyl ester, on the other hand, has actually been shown in research to be rapidly converted to creatinine – a rather useless byproduct of creatine.
+Creatine ethyl ester, on the other hand, has actually been shown in research to be rapidly converted to creatinine: a rather useless byproduct of creatine.
 Essentially, supplementing with creatine ethyl ester just makes you urinate out more creatinine and doesn’t effectively increase muscle creatine stores.

 Yohimbine is a stimulant compound derived from the plant species Pausinystalia yohimbe.
 Some data suggest that yohimbine may be useful for fat burning and acting as an aphrodisiac, but this stimulant tends to pose more risks than it does benefits.
-In fact, many users report that taking yohimbine before a workout leaves them feeling nauseous, lethargic, and anxious.
+In fact, many users report that taking yohimbine before a workout leaves them feeling nauseous, lazy, and anxious.
 In extreme cases, yohimbine may even induce panic attacks.
 If you see this ingredient on the label of a pre-workout product, your best bet is to proceed cautiously.

-Artificial Food Coloring
+4. Artificial Food Coloring

-1,3-Dimethylamylamine (1,3-DMAA) is a stimulant existing in various pre-workout supplements, usually in the form of a geranium extract.
-This compound actually has a similar structure (and effect) as ephedrine, a popular fat-loss ingredient that was banned by the Food and Drug Administration over a decade ago.
+1,3-Dimethylamylamine (1,3-DMAA) is a stimulant existing in various pre-workout supplements, usually in the form of a “geranium extract.”
+This compound actually has a similar structure and effect as ephedrine, a popular fat-loss ingredient that was banned by the Food and Drug Administration over a decade ago.

 In a world that’s becoming more on-the-go, people tend to lose sight of their nutritional needs, especially before hitting the gym, playing field, or wherever your active life takes you.
-This is why we created Jacked Factory, a lineup of premium dietary supplements made with research-backed, essential ingredients that work in concert to maximize your health, physique, and performance.
+This is why we created Jacked Factory, a lineup of premium dietary supplements made with research-backed, essential ingredients that work together to maximize your health, physique, and performance.